sailfish-team/sailfish/doc/main.rst

 * **agility and extendability**: by implementing large parts of the code in a very expressive language (Python), we aim at encouraging rapid experimentation.
-  Running tests, playing with new boundary conditions or new models is easy, as often only requires changing a few lines of the kernel code.
+  Running tests, playing with new boundary conditions or new models is easy, as it often only requires changing a few lines of the kernel code.

 * **maintainability**: we keep the code clean and easy to understand.
 The Mako templating engine makes it possible to dynamically generate optimized code without